binhanle/eem202a-project/README.md

 	<strong>Source: https://www.robots.ox.ac.uk/~vgg/publications/2016/Chung16a/chung16a.pdf</strong>
 </p>

-We did not pursue this strategy for the following reasons:
+This strategy was not pursued for the following reasons:

-- We did not have adequate resources.
+- We had inadequate resources.
 The GPU provided by Google Colab barely had enough memory for training audio and video pairs from one video.
 In contrast, the authors trained SyncNet on hundreds of hours of video using high-end hardware.
-- Although we implemented the SyncNet architecture as described in the paper, the model overfit.
+- Although the SyncNet architecture was implemented on Google Colab using the parameters described in the paper, the model overfit.
 Possible factors include not enough training data, an unforeseen bug in the pair generation code, and poor video quality.

 This approach can be found under:
 "Name for Strategy 3 colab notebook"